The Seal of Milesius, the official seal of the Ó Súilleabháin Clann of Munster.

 Breast badge of the Noble Compañia de Ballesteros Hijosdalgo de San Felipe y Santiago..

 Her majesty, Queen Elizabeth II, has graciously sanctioned my appointment to the Most Venerable Order of the Hospital of St John of Jerusalem with effect from 20 April 2020.
-I consider it a great honor to be admitted as a Brother Hospitaller and to join a medical mission that is nearly 1,000 years old.
+As a physician and surgeon, I consider it a great honor to be admitted as a Brother Hospitaller and to join a medical mission that is nearly 1,000 years old.

 Knockgraffon [Cnoc Raffon] Motte, Ancestral seat of the Ó Súilleabháin clann and traditional inauguration site of the Kings of Munster.
 Now in the possession of The Ó Súilleabháin Mór and the Irish seat of the Ó Súilleabháin MhicRaith.